 Check out our guide below for some ideas…

-• Orange – such as mango, nectarines, pumpkin, orange peppers, and sweet potatoes.
-These are high in carotenoids (pigments which give colour to plant foods) and vitamin A which help us produce hormones and keep our eyes healthy.
+• Orange – mango, nectarines, pumpkin, orange peppers, and sweet potatoes.
+These are high in carotenoids (pigments which give colour to plant foods) and vitamin A which help us produce hormones and keeps our eyes healthy.

-• Blue/purple – such as blueberries, blackberries, aubergine, red grapes, and red cabbage.
-These contain powerful antioxidants called anthocyanins, which help to protect cells from damage.
+• Blue/purple – blueberries, blackberries, aubergine, red grapes, and red cabbage.
+These are high in anthocyanins, which help to protect cells from damage.

-• White/beige – such as bananas, garlic, mushrooms, onion, parsnips, and white peaches.
+• White/beige – bananas, garlic, mushrooms, onion, parsnips, and white peaches.
 These contain nutrients like potassium which our bodies rely on for healthy heart, kidney, and muscle function.

 For more tips, check out our article; 10 simple ways to add more fruit and vegetables to your diet.